 Let me introduce myself.
 My name is Mark Sisson.
 I’m 63 years young.
 I live and work in Malibu, California.
 In a past life I was a professional marathoner and triathlete.
 Now my life goal is to help 100 million people get healthy.
 I started this blog in 2006 to empower people to take full responsibility for their own health and enjoyment of life by investigating, discussing, and critically rethinking everything we’ve assumed to be true about health and wellness...Tell Me More

-My aim at Mark’s Daily Apple has always been to provide cutting edge information for achieving optimal health and sustained well-being—no matter what your current age, weight, fitness or goals.
+My aim at Mark’s Daily Apple has always been to provide cutting-edge information for achieving optimal health and sustained well-being—no matter what your current age, weight, fitness or goals.
 Cruise around this guide, using the sidebar on the right as your navigation source.

 Looking forward to sharing the keto journey,